 Our mission is to promote artists by providing creative spaces, steady incomes, and community support for their work.

 Margery de Brus will start with literature and grow from there.
-Our first anthology is slated for eBook release in April 2019 and print release in May 2019.
-Royalties from publications will be used to fund future artists.
+Our first anthology was published this spring to fabulous reviews.
+(Go to Books.)
+Royalties will be used to fund future projects.

 Arguably, the most stunning art in history came from the Renaissance period.
 And those works were backed by wealth.
 The most notable patrons were the Medici's who sponsored artists like Michelangelo, da Vinci, and Botticelli.
 Granted, the conditions under which some of the artists worked were not ideal, and the model isn't without its flaws.
 But it's our starting point.
 A base to build upon.